ExtendedXmlSerializer/home/README.md

 ```

 ## Configuration
-For use config class you must register them in ExtendedXmlSerializer.
+For using config class, you must register them in ExtendedXmlSerializer.
 You can do this in two ways.

 #### Use SimpleSerializationToolsFactory class
 ```C#